 The law firm of Gary C. Johnson, P.S.C., is currently accepting cases for individuals who have been diagnosed with various forms of cancer after regular, repeated use of the popular antacid Zantac.
 On September 13, 2019, the U.S. Food and Drug Administration (FDA) initiated an investigation of the drug after claims that it may be contaminated with unacceptable levels of a known carcinogen.
 Since then, they have begun numerous voluntary recalls of Zantac and its numerous generic forms.

-If you or a loved one has contracted cancer due to regular Zantac use, please contact us immediately to discuss your case.
-We are committed to seeking justice on behalf of our clients.
+If you or a loved one have contracted cancer due to regular prescription Zantac use, please contact us immediately to discuss your case.
+Our Zantac cancer lawsuit lawyers are committed to seeking justice on behalf of our clients.

 At the law firm of Gary C. Johnson, P.S.C., we have the experience, knowledge, and compassion to get our clients the results they deserve.